-- 1) What are the effects of enrolment on free primary education and the childhood pupils? - 2) How does the remuneration affect free primary education and and early childhood education? - 3) What is the effect of resource allocations on free primary education and early childhood education?

-- 4) What is the relationship between free primary education and government inspection of early childhood education? - 5) What policies can government adopt to handle the effect of free primary education and early childhood education?
+- 1) What is the relationship between free primary education and the enrolment of early childhood pupils? - 2) What is the relationship between free primary education and the salary of early childhood education? - 3) What is the relationship between free primary education and resource allocation of early childhood education? - 4) What is the relationship between free primary education and government inspection of early childhood education? - 5) What policies can government adopt to handle the effect of free primary education on early childhood education?